An upper bound on topological entropy of the Bunimovich stadium billiard map: Acknowledgements and statements

 We thank Peter B\'alint, Lyonia Bunimovich, Micha{\l } Misiurewicz and Yasha Pesin for useful discussions and helpful remarks.
-J. \v Cin\v c was partially supported by the FWF Schrödinger Fellowship stand-alone project J 4276-N35 and by the IDUB program no. 1484 ``Excellence initiative – research university'' for the AGH University of Science and Technology.
+We also thank the referees for detailed constructive comments.
+J. \v Cin\v c was partially supported by the FWF Schr\"odinger Fellowship stand-alone project J 4276-N35, the IDUB program no. 1484 ``Excellence initiative - research university'' for the AGH University of Science and Technology and the AD Program J1-4632 from ARRS, Slovenian National Research Agency.

+Data sharing is not applicable to this article as no datasets were generated or analysed during the current study.
+Both authors declare that they have no conflicts of interest.